All Products

 1. Log on to the Certificate Management Service console.

 3. On the Certificate Application Repository page, click Create Repository.
-In the panel, set Data Source to Upload CA Certificates, and click OK.
+In the panel, set Data Source to Upload CA Certificates and click OK.

-4. On the Certificate Application Repository page, click the created certificate repository.
+4. Click the newly created certificate repository.

 Step 2: Add a domain to Anti-DDoS Proxy and enable mutual authentication